 A student must be offered at least four food items and may decline only one food item.
 The food items selected may be from any of the required components and must be served in at least the minimum daily portion.
 A student must select a fruit or vegetable to be considered a reimbursable meal.

 All negative balances must be paid by the last day of school.
 All balances will carry over into the following school year.

 Student Meal Account Management

 The management of the student account is the parent's responsibility.
 All charges are required to be paid in full by the end of the school year.
-Positive balances are carried over each school year.
+Positive and negative balances are carried over each school year.

 If you have a child withdrawing or graduating and who has a positive balance, you have two options.
 You may transfer the funds to another account or you can receive a refund.
 It is the parents’ responsibility to complete the Account Transfer Request form, which is located on the Food Service web page, and return the form to the food service office